-The debt securities consist of corporate bonds with coupon rates of 4.50% to 5.00% (2018: 4.50%) for Alpha Quest Balanced Fund and 4.50% (2018: 0.00% to 3.30%) for Alpha Quest Opportunity Fund.
+The debt securities consist of corporate bonds with coupon rates of 4.50% to 5.90% (2019: 4.50% to 5.00%) for Alpha Quest Balanced Fund and 0% to 5% (2019: 4.50%) for Alpha Quest Opportunity Fund.
 These debt securities include the bonds issued by Alpha Quest Balanced Fund (refer to note 8).
+As required by IFRS 9.B3.3.2, the bonds payable are derecognised when the sub-Fund repurchases its own debt instruments previously issued, irrespective of whether the sub-Fund intends to resell those instruments to other parties in the near term.
+This derocognition was not recorded in the financial statements of prior year (refer to Note 13).